-Various post-hoc subgroup analyses were published for the CAPACITY and ASCEND studies.
-There were no differences in the effect of the treatment with regard to FVC and the GAP (gender, age, physiology) index at baseline [63].
-Patients with severely impaired lung function (FVC <50% and/or DLco <35%) also benefited from the treatment with pirfenidone in terms of FVC decline, all-cause mortality and hospitalization, without a significantly increased risk of adverse events [64].
-In addition, the analyses showed that pirfenidone reduces the annualized risk of respiratory-related hospitalization [65].
-Another post-hoc analysis of the CAPACITY and ASCEND data found that pirfenidone reduced the multiple occurrences of disease progression events (defined as relative FVC decline \geq 10%, absolute decline in distance walked in the 6-minute walk test \geq 50m, respiratory-related hospitalization or all-cause death) and death in the year following such progression event [66].
-In addition, patients with more advanced disease stages (FVC<80% and/or GAP stage II/III) who were treated with pirfenidone experienced positive effects with regard to patient-reported dyspnea under pirfenidone [67].
-A post-hoc analysis of the RECAP extension study revealed that, even in patients with severely impaired lung function (FVC <50% and/or DLco <35%), the FVC decline takes a similar course over an extended period as in patients with less impaired lung function, and that the safety profile is similar [68].
-In addition, concomitant antacid therapy was comparable to pirfenidone alone, according to data from the CAPACITY and ASCEND studies [69].
-The observations made in the PASSPORT multicenter study, in which real-world IPF patients under pirfenidone were followed for two years, were consistent with the safety profile observed in the clinical trials [70].
-Real-world data from Germany also confirm the therapeutic benefit of pirfenidone without the occurrence of new adverse events [71] [72] [73].
-Treatment with pirfenidone also appears to be safe before lung transplantation and is not associated with an increased risk of bleeding, delayed wound healing or poorer short-term post-procedural survival [43] [44] [45].
+The pooled data indicate that nausea, skin rush (including phototoxicity), and anorexia, in particular, are more frequent under treatment with pirfenidone [58, 61].
+Various post hoc subgroup analyses were published for the CAPACITY and ASCEND studies.
+There were no differences in the effect of the treatment with regard to FVC and the GAP (gender, age, physiology) index at baseline [62].
+Patients with severely impaired lung function (FVC <50% and/or DLco <35%) also benefited from the treatment with pirfenidone in terms of FVC decline, all-cause mortality and hospitalization, without a significantly increased risk of adverse events [63].
+In addition, the analyses showed that pirfenidone reduces the annualized risk of respiratory-related hospitalization [64].
+Another post hoc analysis of the CAPACITY and ASCEND data found that pirfenidone reduced the multiple occurrences of disease progression events (defined as relative FVC decline $\geq 10\%$, absolute decline in distance walked in the 6MWT \geq 50 m, respiratory-related hospitalization or all-cause death) and death in the year following such progression event [65].
+In addition, patients with more advanced disease stages (FVC <80% and/or GAP stage II/III) who were treated with pirfenidone experienced positive effects with regard to patient-reported dyspnea under pirfenidone [66].
+A post hoc analysis of the RECAP extension study revealed that, even in patients with severely impaired lung function (FVC <50% and/or DLco <35%), the FVC decline takes a similar course over an extended period as in patients with less impaired lung function, and that the safety profile is similar [67].
+In addition, concomitant antacid therapy was comparable to pirfenidone alone, according to data from the CAPACITY and ASCEND studies [68].
+The observations made in the PASSPORT multicenter study, in which real-world IPF patients under pirfenidone were followed for 2 years, were consistent with the safety profile observed in the clinical trials [69].
+Real-world data from Germany also confirm the therapeutic benefit of pirfenidone without the occurrence of new adverse events [70-72].
+Treatment with pirfenidone also appears to be safe before lung transplantation and is not associated with an increased risk of bleeding, delayed wound healing, or poorer short-term post-procedural survival [43-45].

-Overall, the treatment with one of the two currently approved antifibrotic drugs seems to improve survival for IPF patients [47] [48] [49].
-Data from a small-scale study on 43 patients also demonstrate positive effects of pirfenidone on the cough symptoms in patients with IPF [74].

-From the guideline committee's point of view, these studies continue to highlight the beneficial and clinically relevant effect of pirfenidone on disease progression in IPF with a generally acceptable side effects profile.
+Overall, the treatment with one of the two currently approved antifibrotic drugs seems to improve survival for IPF patients [47-49].
+Data from a small-scale study on 43 patients also demonstrate the positive effects of pirfenidone on cough symptoms in patients with IPF [73].
+From the Guideline Committee's point of view, these studies continue to highlight the beneficial and clinically relevant effect of pirfenidone on disease progression in IPF with a generally acceptable side effect profile.